spxbhuhb/adaptive/doc/what-is-adaptive.md

 The interesting thing about instructions is that they are added to the state of the fragment.
 This has many consequences and leads us to an impressive feature list.

+**well-placed instructions results in readable code**

+Instead of parameters Adaptive mostly uses instructions to change fragment behaviour.
+While you can pass the instructions as a parameter as well, that sometimes results in cluttered, very hard to read code.

+With the help of [inner](foundation/instructions.md#inner-instructions) and [outer](foundation/instructions.md#outer-instructions) instructions code becomes very easy to read (and write).

 ## Features